versett/versett-info/README.md

 #Versett Info
 Common things to know about Versett in one package.
+Includes company contact info, locations, and latest news.

 ## Installation